The coupling method for inhomogeneous random intersection graphs: Introduction

 \section{Introduction}

-The first random intersection graph model was introduced by Karo\'{n}ski, Scheinerman, and Singer--Cohen \cite{GpSubgraph}.
-Since than it has been attracting attention mainly because of its wide applications, for example: ''gate matrix layout'' for VLSI design (see e.g. \cite{GpSubgraph}), cluster analysis and classification (see e.g. \cite{RIGGodehardt1}), analysis of complex networks (see e.g. \cite{RIGTunableDegree, RIGClustering2}), secure wireless networks (see e.g. \cite{WSNphase2}) and epidemics (\cite{GpEpidemics}).
-Several generalisations of the model has been proposed, mainly in order to adapt it to use in some particular purpose.
-In this paper we consider the $\Gnmp$ model studied for example in \cite{GppDegrees, GppPhaseTransition, SpirakisNiezalezne}.
+Since their introduction by Karo\'{n}ski, Scheinerman, and Singer--Cohen \cite{GpSubgraph} random intersection graphs have been attracting attention due to their interesting structure and wide applications.
+The random intersection graph model appears in problems concerning for example ''gate matrix layout'' for VLSI design (see e.g. \cite{GpSubgraph}), cluster analysis and classification (see e.g. \cite{RIGGodehardt1}), analysis of complex networks (see e.g. \cite{RIGClustering2, RIGTunableDegree}), secure wireless networks (see e.g. \cite{WSNphase2}) or epidemics (\cite{GpEpidemics}).
+Several generalisations of the model has been proposed, mainly in order to adapt it to use for a specific purpose.
+In this paper we consider the $\Gnmp$ model studied for example in \cite{Gppdistance,GppDegrees, GppPhaseTransition, SpirakisNiezalezne}.
 Alternative ways of generalizing the model defined in \cite{GpSubgraph} are given for example in \cite{RIGTunableDegree} and \cite{RIGGodehardt1}.